Last speaker of the Cornish language: 19th century

 The Reverend John Bannister stated in 1871 that "The close of the 18th century witnessed the final extinction, as spoken language, of the old Celtic vernacular of Cornwall".
 However, there is some evidence that Cornish continued, albeit in limited usage by a handful of speakers, through the late 19th century.
 Matthias Wallis of St Buryan certified to Prince Louis Lucien Bonaparte in 1859 that his grandmother, Ann Wallis, née Rowe (c.
 1753–1843), had "spoken in my hearing the Cornish Language well.
 She died about 15 years ago and she was in her 90th year of age.
 Jane Barnicoate died 2 years ago and she could speak Cornish too."

 The Rev. Edmund Harvey (born 1828) wrote in his history of Mullion that "I remember as a child myself being taught by tradition, orally of course, to count, and say the Lord's Prayer in Cornish, and I dare say there is many a youngster in Newlyn at the present moment who can score in Cornish as readily as he can in English."

 J.M.
 Doble of Penzance noted in 1878 "Jaky Kelynack remembered, about 70 years ago, that the Breton fishermen and the old Cornishman could converse in their respective languages, and understood one another."
 Charles Sandoe Gilbert noted in 1817 that a William Matthews of Newlyn, who had died thirty years previously, had been much more fluent than Dolly Pentreath.
-His son, also called William and died at Newlyn in 1800, was described as being "also well acquainted" with Cornish.
+His son, also called William and died in Newlyn in 1800, was described as being "also well acquainted" with Cornish.
 Letters from West Cornwall, a book written anonymously in 1826, records that "About two years ago when I visited the Land's End, I saw a blind boy who pretended to tell the numbers and a few phrases in Cornish, which he said he had learned from an old woman, since dead."

 Barclay Fox recorded in his journal for 23 October 1838: